knative/docs/serving/accessing-logs.md

 <!-- TODO: create a video walkthrough of the Kibana UI -->

+### Accessing stdout/stderr logs

+To find the logs sent to `stdout/stderr` from your application in the Kibana UI:

+1. Click `Discover` on the left side bar.
+1. Choose `logstash-*` index pattern on the left top.
+1. Input `tag: kubernetes*` in the top search bar then search.

+### Accessing request logs

+To find the request logs of your application in the Kibana UI :

+1. Click `Discover` on the left side bar.
+1. Choose `logstash-*` index pattern on the left top.
+1. Input `tag: "requestlog.logentry.istio-system"` in the top search bar then search.

 ### Accessing configuration and revision logs

 To access the logs for a configuration: